dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 This module contains the business logic related with a user.
 In particular, it contains the god class User.
 *In the future, to migrate quizzes-tutor into a microservices architecture, this module may be turned into an event publisher, publishing events to all the other modules.
 In turn the other modules would have a specific partition of the original user module, relevant in that context, that would adapt to the changed brought by the events.*

+### <span style="color:#0080ff">permission</span>
+This module handles permissions of access to all the logical business entities - Relevant questions like: Can a user view this course?
+Can a user view this tournament? ...

 ## Context Diagram